1. THESE TERMS

 4.3 Making sure your measurements are accurate.
 If we are making the product to measurements you have given us you are responsible for ensuring that these measurements are correct.

 4.4 Our manufacturing tolerances.
 Our manufacturing tolerances are ±5mm or ±5% on all dimensions (whichever is greater), unless stated on the specific product page on our website.
-Variances to these tolerances must be agreed in writing before any order is placed for the alternative tolerances to be valid.
+Variances to these tolerances must be agreed in writing by us before any order is placed for the alternative tolerances to be valid.

 4.5 Our typical material tolerances.
 Our material tolerances are ±1mm or ±5% on all dimensions (whichever is greater), unless stated on the specific product page on our website.
-Variances to these tolerances must be agreed in writing before any order is placed for the alternative tolerances to be valid.
+Variances to these tolerances must be agreed in writing by us before any order is placed for the alternative tolerances to be valid.

 4.6 Your requirements.
 In order to meet specific product characteristics, including surface finish or any other specifications, they must be communicated in writing to us prior to accepting your order.
 This acceptance shall only be attributable to the products being supplied for the order.
 Any specific requirements must be agreed in writing by us before any order is placed for the requirements to be valid.

 4.7 Traceability.
 Any requirements or requests relating to information regarding batch traceability, certificates, country of origin, manufacturing company, cure dates, lifespan, specific reports or use by dates must be made, and agreed to in writing prior to receipt of order.

 4.8 Samples.
 If supplying products to a sample supply, then we will ensure the products conform as relevant to that sample.